Jhy9/Simple-substitution-cipher-solver/Documentation/Tests-initial-logs.md

 # Test logs
+These tests were based on old version of algorithm that is no longer available.

 For each textfile I ran 10 concecutive testruns and marked down results.

 Analysis and discussion can be found [here](./Test-Log-Discussion.md).